jimg72/jimg72.github.io/_posts/2026-09-15-frozen-tundra-week-1.md

 **Two Winning Tickets, Both Left in the Glove Box**

 Thomas survived the week's best matchup behind **Derrick Henry's 34.8, Jalen Hurts's 25.6, and Javonte Williams's 21.7**.
-The screenshot running-back totals favored Thomas **56.5–23.4**, a **33.1-point difference** before the unidentified adjustment.
+The running-back totals favored Thomas **56.5–23.4**, a **33.1-point difference** before the unidentified adjustment.
 That's where Hilton's league-best individual performance, **Caleb Williams's 38.2**, got swallowed.
 Isaiah Likely added 23.8 for Hilton; this was a legitimately strong losing lineup, not nine guys stumbling into a flattering total.
 Henry's **144 rushing yards and three touchdowns** also took him past Marcus Allen into **third all-time with 125 rushing TDs**.
 Thomas hired a man who spent Sunday moving up the history books and moving Hilton down the standings. ([Ravens player report](https://www.baltimoreravens.com/team/players-roster/derrick-henry-x7588/))

 Then we open the bench.
 Swift over Omarion Hampton: **+22.6**, turning the result into an estimated **171.3–154.9 Hilton win**.
 Watson over Rashee Rice: **+20.8**, producing an estimated **169.5–154.9 win**.
 Both changes together yield approximately **192.1** under the scoring-note assumption.
 Hilton didn't need a perfect lineup.
 He needed to find either of two very large doors marked EXIT.